torvalds/linux/Documentation/core-api/dma-api.rst

 same width as the bus and given to the device as the DMA address base of the region.

-Note: consistent memory can be expensive on some platforms, and the minimum allocation length may be as big as a page, so you should consolidate your requests for consistent memory as much as possible.
+Note: coherent memory can be expensive on some platforms, and the minimum allocation length may be as big as a page, so you should consolidate your requests for coherent memory as much as possible.
 The simplest way to do that is to use the dma_pool calls (see below).

 The flag parameter (dma_alloc_coherent() only) allows the caller to